Multitask diffusion adaptation over asynchronous networks: Performance of multitask diffusion over asynchronous networks

 \subsection{Mean-square error behavior analysis}

-To perform the mean-square error analysis, we shall use the block Kronecker product operator $\otimes_b$ instead of the Kronecker product $\otimes$, and the block vectorization operator $\text{bvec}(\cdot)$ instead of the vectorization operator $\text{vec}(\cdot)$.
+To perform mean-square error analysis over asynchronous networks, compared to synchronous networks~\cite{chen2013multitask}, new operators with additional properties must be introduced.
+We shall use the block Kronecker product operator $\otimes_b$ instead of the Kronecker product $\otimes$, and the block vectorization operator $\text{bvec}(\cdot)$ instead of the vectorization operator $\text{vec}(\cdot)$.
 This is because, as explained in \cite{SayedPart2,sayed2014adaptation}, these block operators preserve the locality of the blocks in the original matrix arguments.
 Recall that if $\bX$ is an $N\times N$ block matrix with blocks of size $L\times L$, $\bvc(\bX)$ vectorizes each block of $\bX$ and stacks the vectors on top of each other.
 Before proceeding, we recall some properties of these block operators \cite{bvec,sayed2014adaptation}:\\

 For any two $N\times 1$ block vectors $\{\bx,\by\}$ with blocks of size $L\times 1$, we have:

 For any $N\times N$ block-matrices $\{\bA,\bB,\bC,\bD\}$ with blocks of size $L\times L$, we have:

 We now use these properties to evaluate the expectation of some block Kronecker matrix products that will be useful in the sequel: